 Where We Be

-I suggested Robin look up this fine fellow's skirts but she refused!
+I suggested Robin peek up this fine fellow's skirts for this photo op but she declined!

 Bay of Fundy -- New Brunswick, Canada

-Adirondack chairs offer a nice spot to sip some coffee while enjoying the morning views
+Adirondack chairs offer a nice spot to sip some coffee while enjoying the view

 During our afternoon return near high tide, we took this picture of the sea caves partially filled with water